Adaptive Strategies for Pension Fund Management: Example

 The objective function that is tuned is $h(m_\theta)=\eta(c)+\eta(\bar q)+\eta(\Delta q)$.

 \paragraph{Direct policy optimization} We would like to find the optimal parameters $\theta$ that achieve the best cost $h(m_\theta)$.
 We do this using a derivative-free algorithm that achieves one-optimality, meaning that the policy cannot be improved by only changing the value of the action in one cell.
 We start by creating a discrete set of possible values of portfolio volatility, of payout levels, and of target asset to lability ratio $\widehat{\rho}$.
-All sets need to be organized in either increasing or decreasing order.